 Publication Date: September 3, 2013

 Collateral Damage is 100% thriller with a sense of urgency and an entertaining read.
-If you have a free weekend, its well worth the time.
+If you have a free weekend, it’s well worth the time.
 There are continuing story lines, but Collateral Damage can easily stand on its own.
-Give it a shot and if you like it prepare for a long backlist of books.
-Woods’s novels tends to be quick reads and my local library has all of them so, if you’re so inclined, I’d suggest visiting the local librarian.
+Give it a shot and if you like it, prepare for a long backlist of books.
+Woods’s novels tend to be quick reads and my local library has all of them so, if you’re so inclined, I’d suggest visiting the local librarian.

 Read a review of the twenty-fourth book in the Stone Barrington novel, Severe Clear.